 Cho is powerful enough that he can seize control of someone else and puppeteer them into horrible things, but Etsuko is at least as powerful, and is still only a child.
 At one point early in their psychic duels, Cho takes control of the would-be college-student son and sends him after Etsuko armed with a boxcutter; she panics and turns him into a gory mess straight out of a Dario Argento movie.
 Cho's next step is to arm the alcoholic ex-trucker with a stolen police pistol — one pinched from an officer he lured to his own death earlier — and use him as the vehicle for the next showdown.

-What unfolds next is a masterfully escalated showdown, over one terrifying evening, that takes up a fair slice of the book's page count.
+What unfolds next is a masterfully escalated battle during one terrifying evening, taking up a fair slice of the book's page count.
 Etsuko and Cho use the apartment complex as the arena, each in their own way — Etsuko mainly using physical objects and sheer psychic force as a blunt instrument, Cho manipulating people and the occasional thing (such as a whole slew of gas stoves).
 One is malicious, possibly senile; the other determined to protect herself, her family, and her new friends, but barely in control of herself.
 Both are prepared to destroy anything in their way.

 Too good to go missing

-Most of the great manga artists I've encountered have been movie buffs. Ōtomo not only started off as one and let that influence his art, but ultimately went behind the camera as well — not just for the sake of AKIRA, but as a commercial director and ultimately for projects like the excellent live-action adaptation of Mushishi.
+Most of the great manga artists I've encountered have been movie buffs. Ōtomo not only started off as one and let that influence his art, but ultimately went behind the camera as well — for the sake of AKIRA, and also as a director of commercials and ultimately for projects like the excellent live-action adaptation of Mushishi.
 (Side note: when do we get to see his alternately hilarious and horrifying 1990 film World Apartment Horror again, which has some of the same thematic elements as this story?)

 Domu is great evidence of how exacting his eye has been since the early days.
 Clichéd as it is to talk about comics as movie storyboards, the cliché is entirely apt here: the Dutch angles, the IMAX-size backgrounds that all but swallow the characters, the frame-filling dead-tech geometries of the apartment complex.
 And every now and then comes something with an effect that would be impossible to replicate directly in film, like the two-page spread of Cho with his eyes bulging and his face in a rictus of horror.
 Images like these make it clear why Western directors have circled the material for a possible adaptation.
 (Darren Aronofsky apparently optioned it at one point, but nothing came of it.)